FahimFBA/StudentBook/README.md

 - Go to the client directory `cd client`
 - Install the dependencies `npm ci`
 - Import the database to your MySQL server from [schema](/schema/) directory.
 I suggest to use the MySQL Workbench for this.
+- Modify the schema by adding the root password.
+Use `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '1234';`
 - Run the backend server.
 For this, go to the api directory `cd api` and run `npm start`
 - Run the frontend server.
 For this, go to the client directory `cd client` and run `npm run dev`
 - It will open the application in your browser.
 If not, go to [http://localhost:5173](http://localhost:5173).
 Make sure to go the Login page by adding `/login` at the end of the URL if that does not happen automatically (For presenting the project, I might have disabled the prtected route then.).
 It would be [http://localhost:5173/login](http://localhost:5173/login) in that case.